RosettaCommons/documentation/application_documentation/abinitio-relax.md

 ========

 Author: David E Kim
-This document was last updated on November, 2010 by David E Kim (dekim@uw.edu) .
+This document was last updated on October, 2014 by Jared Adolf-Bryfogle.
 The PI is David Baker (dabaker@uw.edu) .
 The AbinitioRelax application was developed by numerous Rosetta Commons members, primarily:

 -   Kim Simons
 -   Richard Bonneau